microsoft/nni/docs/en_US/HowToDebug.md

 There are three parts that might have logs in NNI.
 They are nnimanager, dispatcher and trial.
 Here we will introduce them succinctly.
 More information please refer to [Overview](Overview.md).

-- **nnictl**: NNI controller is the nni command line tool that is used to started NNI.
+- **NNI controller**: NNI controller (nnictl) is the nni command-line tool that is used to manage experiments (e.g., start an experiment).
 - **nnimanager**: nnimanager is the core of NNI, whose log is important when the whole experiment fails (e.g., no webUI or training service fails)
 - **Dispatcher**: Dispatcher is the collective name of **Tuner** and **Assessor**.
 Logs of dispatcher are related to the tuner or assessor code.
     - **Tuner**: Tuner is an AutoML algorithm, which generates a new configuration for the next try.
 A new trial will run with this configuration.